 Knowing which of these three processes is at work is important for at least two reasons.
-First, around 10% of households in most OECD countries, and 20% in the U.S. and Nordic countries have relocated within the last two years, and thus issues of home relocation are pertinent to millions of people annually.
-Second, the theoretical patterns of how mental health may be affected by moves to greener/less green urban areas have different implications for planning policies interested in improving population well-being through environmental interventions.
+First, around 10% of households in most OECD countries, and 20% in the U.S. and Nordic countries have relocated within the last two years, and thus issues of home relocation are pertinent to millions of people annually.27 Second, the theoretical patterns of how mental health may be affected by moves to greener/less green urban areas have different implications for planning policies interested in improving population well-being through environ- 413 and make decisions, and six negative mood states, such as mental interventions.
 Support for the adaptation hypothesis, for instance, would suggest that benefits from introducing new urban parks may be short-lived, whereas support for the alternative hypotheses would suggest more sustainable benefits.
 To investigate which of these theoretical temporal patterns in mental health is associated with moving to greener/less green urban areas, we used GHQ data from five consecutive annual survey waves of the BHPS, including two years before, and three years after, residential area relocation.